guiribmedeiros/ecoleta-web/README.md

 ```

 That’s it! :rocket:
-If you have questions about Ecoleta, you can ask me on [GitHub Issues](https://github.com/guiribmedeiros/ecoleta-web/issues).
+If you have questions about Ecoleta Web, you can ask me on [GitHub Issues](https://github.com/guiribmedeiros/ecoleta-web/issues).